vignek/WebmailAutomation/README.md

 # webautomation
-Personal Project work done in Selenium, TestNG and log4j
+Personal Project done in Selenium, TestNG and log4j Website used for automation : www.zoho.com